KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Executes the ping on all enabledtargets in the targets table of the database.

-      Creates a table of results and optionally logs status of each in the Pings table (saveresult option)
+      Creates a table of results and optionally logs status of each target in the Pings table (--saveresult option).

+      This subcommand also compares the results with previous results in the pings table and marks any targets that have changed with an asterik ("*") as a flag.

       ex. smicli cimping all